 5 AAC 95.62X.
 Dude Creek Critical Habitat Area. (a) The following conditions apply to activities in the Dude Creek Critical Habitat Area:

-(1) Off-road use of wheeled, tracked, or other ground-effect motorized vehicles: The off-road use of wheeled, tracked, or other ground-effect motorized vehicles is prohibited within the critical habitat area, except that:
+(1) Off-road use of wheeled, tracked, or other ground-effect motorized vehicles: The off-road use of wheeled, tracked, or other ground-effect motorized vehicles is allowed within the critical habitat area, provided that:

-(A) the department may issue an individual special area permit, on a case-by-case basis, for the off-road use of a wheeled, tracked, or other ground-effect motorized vehicle within the critical habitat area if the use is consistent with the goals and policies of the management plan under this section; and consistent with the purpose for which the critical habitat area was established; and
+(A) the department may issue an individual special area permit, on a case-by-case basis, for the off-road use of a wheeled, tracked, or other ground-effect motorized vehicle within the critical habitat area if the use is compatible with the goals and policies of the management plan under this section; and compatible with the purpose for which the critical habitat area was established; and

 (B) a person must obtain a special area permit before operating an off-road vehicle in the critical habitat area.